Shōwa era: Defeat and Allied occupation

 In July 1947, the Japanese government, with the encouragement of the U.S. occupation forces, established a National Police Reserve (警察予備隊 Keisatsu-yobitai).
 This consisted of 75,000 men equipped with light infantry weapons.
 This was the first step of its post-war rearmament.

-Shigeru Yoshida was elected as Prime Minister of Japan from 1946 to 1947 and from 1948 to 1954.
+Shigeru Yoshida was elected as the Prime Minister of Japan from 1946 to 1947 and from 1948 to 1954.
 His policy, known as the "Yoshida Doctrine", emphasized military reliance on the United States and promoted unrestrained economic growth.
 On 8 September 1951, the US-led Allied Occupation of Japan ended after the signing of the Treaty of San Francisco, which became effective on April 28, 1952.
 It restored the sovereignty of Japan.
 On the same day, the Security Treaty Between the United States and Japan was signed as Cold War tensions rose; it was later replaced by the 1960 Treaty of Mutual Cooperation and Security Between the United States and Japan.
 The 1960 treaty requires the U.S. to protect Japan from external aggression.
 It allows United States forces to be stationed in Japan.
 Meanwhile, Japanese ground and maritime forces deal with internal threats and natural disasters.
 This established the U.S.–Japan alliance.

-In mid-1952, The Coastal Safety Force (海上警備隊 Kaijō Keibitai) was founded.
+In mid-1952, The Coastal Safety Force (海上警備隊 Kaijō-keibitai) was founded.
 It was the waterborne counterpart of National Police Reserve.

 By the late 1940s, there were two conservative parties (the Democratic Party and Liberal Party); after a series of mergers, they came together in 1955 as the Liberal Democratic Party (LDP).
 By 1955, the political system stabilized in what was called the 1955 System.
-The two chief parties were the conservative LDP and the leftist Social Democratic Party.
-Throughout the period 1955 to 2007, the LDP was dominant (with a brief interlude in 1993–94).
-The LDP was pro-business, pro-American, and had a strong rural base.
+The two chief parties were the conservative LDP and the leftist Japan Socialist Party (JSP).
+Throughout the period 1955 to 2009, the LDP was dominant (with a brief interlude in 1993–94).
+The LDP was pro-capitalism, pro-American, and had a strong rural base.